Snapr/html-projects/js-native.md

     }
 }`

-- Valid authentication was not provided.
-Display an alert "Upload Error: Invalid login details", invalidate current token, call the logout function, and direct the user to the root level page.
+ Valid authentication was not provided.
+Display an alert:

+ "Upload Error: Invalid login details"

+ Invalidate current token, call the logout function, and direct the user to the root level HTML page.

-* An error response with type `validation.duplicate_upload` - This file has been uploaded before, display an alert "Upload Error: This image has been uploaded before".
+* An error response with type `validation.duplicate_upload` - This file has been uploaded before, display an alert:

+    "Upload Error: This image has been uploaded before"

  Cancel the upload and remove it from the queue.

 * An error response with type `validation.corrupt_file` - This file is not a valid JPEG.
-Display an alert "Upload Error: Invalid File".
+Display an alert

+ "Upload Error: Invalid File"

  Cancel the upload and remove it from the queue.

-#### Sharing errors
+### Sharing errors

     The upload may succeed but return errors for sharing to services that the user does not have linked.
 In this case you need to redirect to the connect view so they can link them.

     {
         "date": <date>,